 The practices and policies of consumer-facing companies, from invasive marketing to the protection of customer information, are under constant scrutiny, as are issues relating to deceptive or unfair advertising.
-The FTC is the governmental agency at the forefront of regulating marketing practices and investigating allegations of unfair or deceptive advertising.
-And the FTC can refer matters to the Department of Justice for criminal prosecution.
+With the FTC’s ability to refer matters to the Department of Justice for criminal prosecution, the Commission’s regulation of marketing practices and unfair or deceptive advertising can be the tip of the spear.

-No other law firm in the country has handled as many FTC and state attorney general investigations and enforcement actions as we have over the last few years.
-We have defended many clients in response to highly sensitive civil investigative demands and other inquiries, and have an excellent record of resolving such actions amicably, by either convincing the Commission that enforcement proceedings should not be initiated or negotiating favorable settlements on our client's behalf.
+Few other law firms in the country have handled as many FTC and state attorney general investigations and enforcement actions as Manatt.
+We have defended many clients in response to highly sensitive civil investigative demands and other inquiries, and have an excellent record of resolving such actions amicably, by either convincing the Commission that enforcement proceedings should not be initiated or negotiating favorable settlements on our client’s behalf.
 In the few instances where we have not been able to negotiate a favorable settlement, our litigation team has been effective in mounting a strong defense.
 In fact, our lawyers have served as defense counsel on some of the highest-profile FTC cases in recent years.